 4) Enhance Special Education Services: As the parent of two children on IEPs and a SEPAC board member, I support inclusion to the maximum extent feasible, co-teaching, and student-centered services individualized to each student with a disability.
 This approach benefits all our students.
 Inclusion classrooms help general education students learn to be open and understanding of people with learning differences.
 Schools need to provide collaboration time for general education teachers and special ed teachers so that they have time to plan.
 This is critical to a student’s success, and on the School Committee I will fight to ensure every student can flourish and reach their full potential.

 5) Green, Clean Schools Help Confront the Climate Crisis: The global climate emergency threatens the future of this planet and every student in our schools -- and we know that there cannot be social justice without climate justice.
 Brookline's young people are already national leaders in responding -- so I want to listen to them!
 I'll work with our students to identify and implement strategies to ensure we achieve carbon neutrality, from teaching the climate crisis in classrooms, to advocating for bike racks on campuses, and weatherproofing.
 As we work toward net-zero emissions, we can also educate our students about how their personal behavior can influence climate change.

-We can and must take the lessons learned in 2020-21 to build a stronger, resilient, and supportive school system for every one of our children.
+We can and must take the lessons learned during the COVID pandemic to build a stronger, resilient, and supportive school system for every one of our children.